 1. Cape Lookout State Park, Tillamook

-At the center of the Three Capes Scenic Route, Cape Lookout State Park epitomizes the fun to be found at the edge of the continent.
+Cape Lookout State Park sits at the center of the Three Capes Scenic Route, epitomizing the fun to be found at the edge of the continent.
 Over 200 campsites and a dozen cabins invite multi-day stays on the cape.
-The campsites also provide immediate access to the ocean and other stunning environments.
+And the campsites provide quick access to the ocean and other stunning environments.

 Most of the sites at the Cape Lookout Campground cater to tent camping, while approximately 37 sites accommodate RV travel.
 Every site has hot showers, flushing toilets, and potable water available nearby.
 The campground also features pet-friendly yurts and cabins tucked neatly into the forested surroundings.